-For the 2007-08 and later income years the STS provisions have been replaced with new streamlined provisions for small business entities.
-The concessions that were available under the STS have, in effect, carried over to the new rules.
-This means that you can gain access to the concessions that were previously available to you as an STS taxpayer if you meet the new small business eligibility criteria.
+From the 2007-08 income year the simplified tax system provisions have been replaced with new streamlined provisions for small business entities.
+The concessions that were available under the simplified tax system have, in effect, carried over to the new rules.
+This means that you can gain access to the concessions that were previously available to you as a simplified tax system taxpayer if you meet the new small business eligibility criteria.

-For more information, see Guide to concessions for small business entities (NAT 71874).
+For more information, see Concessions for small business entities (NAT 71874).